 The Committee evaluates many items of corporate performance in setting its policies and making compensation decisions.
-Among these are changes in revenues, operating income, and cash flow from operating activities as defined by generally accepted accounting principals, whether the Company met both quantitative and qualitative goals, management's efforts, management's work ethic, management's adherence to corporate policies, management's ethical conduct, our reputation with various stake holders, the difficulty in managing the business, our historical performance, whether failure to meet any goals was the result of completely externals factors or management errors, economic conditions, and other considerations.
-In view of the Company's success in fiscal 2009 during a difficult economic time and with the benefit of having observed the executives, we believe that the above-referenced items were favorably impacted by the executives.
+Among these are changes in revenues, operating income, and cash flow from operating activities as defined by generally accepted accounting principles, whether the Company met both quantitative and qualitative goals, management's efforts, management's work ethic, management's adherence to corporate policies, management's ethical conduct, our reputation with various stake holders, the difficulty in managing the business, our historical performance, whether failure to meet any goals was the result of completely external factors or management errors, economic conditions, and other considerations.
+In view of the Company's success in fiscal 2010 and with the benefit of having observed the executives, we believe that the above-referenced items were favorably impacted by the executives.
 This played a role in the Committee's compensation decisions.